pbsandjay/NESTranslatorGUI/README.md

 Q: Can I use the same text for different ROM files?
 A: No. One ROM file to one text file.
 This is to keep the text file clean.
 I suggest creating text files with the same name as your ROM files.

-Q: Does this utilize undocumented 6502 opcodes?
+Q: Does this utilize illegal/undocumented 6502 opcodes?
 A: At the moment, no. I might add it later, but there's not too many licensed games that utilize them.

 Q: What is the numbers and letters before the opcodes?